A History of Cannabis Strain Genetics And Marijuana Strains

 The Mac Truck strain is a hybrid indica made from the combination of Head Gasket and MAC that has a hint of menthol along with gassy and kushy flavors.

-Cannabis in the Future Strain
+Cannabis Genetics in the Future Cannabis Strain Genetics

 Mutation breeding techniques can be used to develop new strains through chemical mutagens (like colchicine) or irradiation.
 Some companies experiment with genetic engineering techniques to create new cannabis strains.
 In this way, the evolution of marijuana can be secured far into the future.